Where Smart Architects Manage Risk ®

 - Remain financially stable.

-- Emphasize programs of value.
-Working with outside expert-consultants, the AIA Trust continually evaluates marketplace opportunities and current program providers to ensure their responsiveness to members and quality products.
+Working with outside expert-consultants, the AIA Trust evaluates marketplace opportunities and current program offerings to ensure the highest level quality and responsiveness to members.

-- Emphasize Member Service.
-Working with its program providers, the AIA Trust will continue to identify improvements and resources to assist members in their practices and ensure that member needs are addressed as promptly and accurately as possible.
+Working with its program providers, the AIA Trust identifies program enhancements to assist members in their practices by addressing member needs promptly and accurately.